stmighty/AIProjectsShowcase/OpenThaiGPT/MUL60_bilingual_electra_tokenizer/README.md

             - run it by command sbatch submit.sh
             - you will get something like Submitted batch job 775043, you can use myqueue to see the detail
             - open the link for more information ex. kill the process, etc.

+    4.3 fundamental of read/write text and json/jsonl file